horita-yuya/swiftui-suspense/README.md

 - **Suspense Handling:** Easily manage async tasks with the `Suspense` view wrapper.
 - **Fallback Support:** Provide a fallback view to display while waiting for async tasks to complete.
 - **Component Reusability:** Simplify your view hierarchy by encapsulating async logic within reusable components.
+- **Error Handling**: With the newly implemented `ErrorBoundary`, SwiftUI Suspense now provides a way to catch and handle errors gracefully within your views.

 ## Installation